 Need-based or Merit-based

 Regular readers of this blog will not be surprised to learn that the majority of the colleges are in the south or the mid-west.
-Only three are in the Northeast or the West Coast.
-All but four of the schools are Liberal Arts Colleges.
+Only 4 are in the Northeast or the West Coast.
+All but 9 of the schools are Liberal Arts Colleges.
+As usual with Liberal Arts Colleges, most are small.
+Only four had more than 3,000 full-time undergraduates.

 Fourteen of schools didn’t list any application fees in the IPEDS data.
-Eight reported fees of $40 or more.
-Five of the schools require the PROFILE for financial aid and two of those require the non-custodial form as well.
+10 reported fees of $40 or more.
+Four of the schools require the PROFILE for financial aid and two of those require the non-custodial form as well.

 Best 50-50 Private Colleges to Target for Financial Aid